open-contracting/deploy/docs/develop/update/python.rst

 Configure Python apps
 =====================

-The ``python_apps`` state performs common operations for Python apps.
+The ``python_apps`` state file performs common operations for Python apps.
 In your app's state file, include it with:

 .. code-block:: yaml